tilda-ai/tilda-cli/README.md

 ## Features

-- **Manager Command**: Run tasks related to system management.
-- **Terminal Command**: Execute specific commands directly in the terminal with optional permissive settings.
+- **Terminal Command**: Get that terminal command you were looking for.

 ## Installation